 Everyone has a duty to use ordinary care to protect oneself and others from injury or damage.
 Ordinary care means the degree of care that a reasonable person would use under the same or similar circumstances.
 “A plaintiff is contributorily negligent when he fails to exercise such care as an ordinarily prudent person would exercise under the circumstances in order to avoid injury.”
 Newton v.
 New Hanover County Board of Education, 342 N.C.
 554, 564 (1996).
 For more information on negligence please visit our article on the topic.

-Important Note: Contributory negligence typically applies when the plaintiff actually contributed to the cause of the accident.
+Important Note: In North Carolina, contributory negligence typically applies when the plaintiff actually contributed to the cause of the accident.
 For example, if a plaintiff was speeding, but it was shown that speeding didn’t cause the accident, the plaintiff will not be barred from recovery.
 With this being said, remember the 1 percent threshold is a very small burden to overcome.
 Therefore, it would likely be a very tall task to prove that your speeding did not to some degree contribute to your damages.

 Defenses/Exceptions to Contributory Negligence